nrkno/yr-cachyr/README.md

 There already exists plenty of cache solutions, so why create one more?
 We had a few requirements where existing solutions fulfilled some of them but not all:

-- Written purely in Swift 3.
+- Written purely in Swift.
 - Type safety while still allowing any kind of data to be stored.
 - Disk and memory caching.
-- Easy way to populate cache when a lookup results in a cache miss.
 - Clean, single-purpose implementation.
 Do caching and nothing else.